Improving mental health services

 The south region’s Mental Health Priority Programme, jointly chaired by Lisa Manson from NHSI and David Radbourne from NHSE, focuses on working with partners to deliver the priorities in the Implementation Plan.

-More specifically, it is putting in place the building blocks required to invest the extra funding for mental health and place STPs along with associated Clinical Commissioning Groups in the best possible state to deliver on the priorities.
+More specifically, it is putting in place the building blocks required to invest the extra funding for mental health and place integrated care systems along with associated integrated care boards in the best possible state to deliver on the priorities.
 The emphasis of the programme is service development and transformation, including:

 - Oversight of the recovery and ongoing sustainability of the NHS constitutional standards at local and regional level for mental health